-- (a) Includes only the following: - (i) Infrastructure for drainage, conveyance, water quality and stormwater detention, which is of a higher order and has the capacity to service multiple developments.
-For example, pipes and other infrastructure that have a hydraulic capacity equal to or greater than a 1,350mm diameter pipe. - (b) Excludes the following: - (i) Privately owned infrastructure - (ii) Infrastructure associated with the provision of another trunk infrastructure network - (iii) Infrastructure which relocates or replaces the capacity or function of existing stormwater infrastructure, and - (iv) Infrastructure provided under a development approval: - a.
+(a) includes only the following:

+Infrastructure for drainage, conveyance, water quality and stormwater detention, which is of a higher order and has the capacity to service multiple developments.
+For example, pipes and other infrastructure, that have a hydraulic capacity equal to or greater than a 1,350mm diameter pipe.

+- (b) excludes the following: - (i) Infrastructure which is privately owned - (ii) infrastructure associated with the provision of another trunk infrastructure network - (iii) Infrastructure which relocates or replaces the capacity or function of existing stormwater infrastructure, and - (iv) For infrastructure provided under a development approval: - a.
 Infrastructure internal to the premises, the subject of the development approval, or necessary to connect the premises to the external infrastructure network - b.
 Infrastructure which services only the premises, the subject of the development approval (and other land the subject of related development approvals) - c.
 Infrastructure required as a direct result of development under the development approval to comply with stormwater management requirements of the MBRC Planning Scheme.